iterorganization/imas-python/docs/source/courses/advanced/explore.rst

     details.

 .. seealso::
-    You can find more details on IDS data node related classes and methods in the IMASPy Archtitecture documentation:
+    You can find more details on IDS data node related classes and methods in the IMASPy Architecture documentation:
     :ref:`imaspy_architecture/IDS_nodes`

 Apply a function to all nodes in an IDS